-Make a Difference in Your Community and Your Career.
+Make a Difference in Your Community and Career With an MSW.

 Whether you currently work in the field or have the desire to start, the Master of Social Work degree from Our Lady of the Lake University can help you help others.
 As a social worker, you play an integral role in your community, empowering those in need to address the issues they face.
-And, using the detailed knowledge provided with our focus on the Hispanic Population, you’ll be uniquely positioned to meet the needs of this rapidly growing community when you earn your MSW from OLLU.
+Using the detailed knowledge provided with our focus on the Hispanic Population, you’ll be uniquely positioned to meet the needs of this rapidly growing community when you earn your MSW from OLLU.

 Social workers with a master’s degree qualify themselves for the most impactful jobs in the profession.
-The job outlook for those with an MSW is strong, with employment projected to grow at a rate much faster than average over the next decade, you can pursue career paths in a variety of arenas, including health care, mental health, substance abuse, education and more.
+The job outlook for those with an MSW is strong, with employment projected to grow at a rate much faster than average over the next decade.
+You can pursue career paths in a variety of arenas, including health care, mental health, substance abuse, education and more.

 - 11% projected employment growth from 2018 to 20281